 - Whole body cooling (hypothermia) program for the treatment of neonatal hypoxic ischemic encephalopathy, a condition in which the newborn’s brain does not receive enough oxygen

-Division of Neonatology Chief Jay Milstein, a professor whose expertise includes neonatal disorders, mind/body connections, computer bioengineering, and integrative models of care, heads the NICU’s extensive team of doctors and specialized nurses.
+Division of Neonatology Chief Mark Underwood, a professor whose research interests includes necrotizing enterocolitis, development of intestinal innate immunity, and mechanisms of probiotics and prebiotics in pre-term infants, heads the NICU’s extensive team of doctors and specialized nurses.

 UC Davis Children’s Hospital is the Sacramento region’s only nationally ranked, comprehensive hospital for children, serving infants, children, adolescents and young adults with primary, subspecialty and critical care.